 These honey bottles will never require sterilization given the fact that honey by itself is an antimicrobial food.
 This is a property that makes it so much easier to bottle and store honey for a long time.
 It also ensures honey does not spoil even when kept for years.
 Plastic and glass bottles only need to be cleaned thoroughly before storage.

 Bottles made specifically for honey storage do not require any cleaning before bottling the honey.
 However, you can clean them using the dishwasher (glass jars and not plastic jars) if they have been exposed to dirt.

 As for sealing, honey bottles do not require special sealing or what may be referred to as vacuum sealing.
 All that is needed is the usual caps that come with the bottles.
 You should however ensure you purchase bottles that are specifically made for bottling honey.
 Such bottles easily fit making it impossible for honey to leak.
 Honey should be stored in airtight glass jars and kept in a cool and dry place.
 It should not be exposed to direct sun or any heat-generating appliance.

-Some large commercial enterprises pasteurize honey at 65 degrees Celsius in order to extend the shelf life and prevent the honey from crystallizing.
-This is may look ideal but it takes away the honey’s natural properties such as enzymes, aroma, color, and flavor.
+Some large commercial enterprises pasteurize honey at 65 degrees Celsius in order to extend its shelf life and prevent the honey from crystallizing.
+This may look ideal but it takes away the honey’s natural properties such as enzymes, aroma, color, and flavor.
 Such honey is never considered raw and should not be labeled as raw.
-The best way of packaging honey is by putting fresh honey straight from honey combs to storage jars before it can crystallize.
+The best way of packaging honey is by putting fresh honey straight from honeycombs into storage jars before it can crystallize.